Isidro Lángara

 Isidro Lángara Galarraga (25 May 1912 – 21 August 1992) was a Spanish football forward from the Basque Country.
 He played 12 times for Spain, scoring 17 goals, and has the highest goal-to-game ratio in La Liga history at 1.14.
-He was also the first player to score at least 100 goals for three clubs, being the only one to achieve it on three continents.
+He was also the first player to score at least 100 goals for three clubs, being the first one to achieve it on three continents.
+He was also the fastest player in history to score 100 goals for a club, reaching the milestone in just 80 matches for Real Oviedo.

 Career

 Early career

 Lángara was born in Pasaia, Gipuzkoa.
 He began his football career playing for local teams, Bildur Guchi, Esperanza de San Sebastián, Siempre Adelante de Pasajes and Andoain in his native Basque country, eventually signing for then third division team Tolosa CF. When he turned 18, his goalscoring abilities were recognized by second division team Real Oviedo, a club with whom he would remain for six years, until the Spanish Civil War broke out in 1936.

 Real Oviedo

-At Oviedo Lángara was the figurehead of the celebrated Delantera Eléctrica ("The electric forwards"), a forward line of lightning quick youthful talent that steam-rolled teams with high tempo highly skilled play; but for the onset of war the team would have surely improved upon the two third places in the seasons that preceded the war.
+At Oviedo Lángara was the figurehead of the Delantera Eléctrica ("The electric forwards"), but for the onset of war the team would have improved upon the two third places in the seasons that preceded the war.

 He was the winner of the Pichichi Trophy, awarded to the top scorer in the Spanish League, in the three seasons before the war, with 27 goals in 1933–34, 26 goals in 1934–35 and 28 goals in 1935–36.
 Even before that he was top scorer in the Spanish second division the year Real Oviedo was promoted.

 During his first spell in Oviedo, he is recognized to have scored 281 goals in 220 games, this includes 231 goals in 160 competitive games.
-In the season 1933–34 he scored an unprecedented 60 goals in 32 games for Oviedo and another 9 goals in 5 games for the Spanish national team, this is still the highest single season goalscoring count for any Spanish born footballer.
+In the season 1933–34 he scored an unprecedented 60 goals in 32 games for Oviedo and another 9 goals in 5 games for Spain, the standing highest single season goalscoring count for any native-born Spanish footballer.

 In December 1936, he played one match for Athletic Bilbao.

 With the onset of war, he joined the Republican side.
-In 1937 he played exhibition games around Europe with the Basque National team to raise funds for the war effort.
+In 1937 he played exhibition games throughout Europe with the Basque National team to raise funds for the war effort.